Resort vs. Local Island. How To Choose?

 Cost of Living

 Cost of living is certainly the main criterion.
-It varies from $50 to $150 per night depending on the guest house, the island and the meal option.
+It varies from $30 to $150 per night depending on the guest house, the island, time of year and the meal option.

 However, the quality of accommodation is reasonably high.
 There is an air conditioner, a half-bathroom and other basic facilities in each hotel room.
 The rooms are clean, well-groomed and well-furnished.

-Tourism is almost the only source of income for many Maldivians.
+Tourism is the main source of income for many Maldivians.
 Their average salary amounts to $300-400, which is not really high.

 Restaurants and guest houses usually offer the dishes of the Continental and Maldivian cuisines.
-The main products are rice, pasta, vegetables, beef, chicken, fish, spices (a lot of spices), and also seafood: lobsters, crabs and octopuses.
-Maldivians are not fond of seafood, because they are scavengers, and eating of seafood is forbidden by their religion.
+The main products are rice, pasta, vegetables, beef, chicken, fish, spices (a lot of spices), and also seafood: lobsters, crabs, and octopuses.
+Maldivians are not used to eat a lot of seafood.

 So, we have to admit that what concerns food, local islands are not likely to provide their tourists with a varied range of dishes.

 Moreover, while fishing you can catch a fish, and you can have it cooked immediately absolutely for free!
-But it’s better to ask the manager of your guest house, whether it is allowed to do fishing there.
 It’s hardly permitted on a resort.